-Any report of a student missing from on-campus housing, including reports from individuals not affiliated with the Center, must be immediately referred to the JCSO regardless of how long the student is believed to have been missing.
-After determining that a student is missing, JCSO personnel will initiate a missing person investigation under the supervision of the head of security, and will notify the following:
+Upon determination by the faculty director or local law enforcement that a student is missing, London Centre personnel will notify the student's emergency contact within 24 hours.
+If the student is under 18 years of age (and not emancipated), the student's custodial parent or legal guardian will also be contacted within 24 hours.
+Any report of a student missing from on-campus housing, including reports from individuals not affiliated with the university, must be immediately referred to MPS regardless of how long the student is believed to have been missing.
+After determining that a student is missing, MPS will initiate a missing person investigation and MPS or London Centre personnel will notify the following: